linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Optimization Tools/Introduction to Stochastic Programming and Its Applications to Finance.md

 As shown by Consigli and Dempster (1998), Dantzig and Infanger (1993), Mulvey et al. (2000), Ziemba and Mulvey (1998), and Ziemba (2003), a multistage model can provide superior performance over single-period models.

-# Modeling Future Uncertainties (Scenario Generation)
+### Modeling Future Uncertainties (Scenario Generation)

 To model future uncertainty in our financial planning problem, we utilize a representative set of scenarios.
 In this section, we review the procedures for scenario generation and give details about the approach described.

 In most cases, stochastic programming models require that the future uncertainties are approximated by a scenario tree with a finite number of states of the world at each time.
 The planning horizon is divided into T time periods (generally years for pension planning).

 A sample scenario tree of three periods and nine scenarios is depicted in Figure 3.
 The root of the tree represents the current state of the world.
 A scenario is defined as a single branch from the root to any leaf of the tree (e.g., the boldfaced path corresponds to scenario 4).
 Thus, all of the parameter uncertainties are depicted along this branch.
 Each node represents a state of the world under a given scenario at a given time; for instance, the boldfaced node corresponds to the set of uncertainties at the end of period 2 under scenario 4.
 The stochastic program will determine an optimal decision for each node of the scenario tree, given the information available at that point.
 As there are multiple succeeding nodes, the optimal decisions will be determined without exploiting hindsight.
-A stochastic programming model will find the optimal policy that will fit the current state of the world and the decision maker in each node, while anticipating the op timal adjustment of the policy later on as the tree evolves and more information is revealed.
+A stochastic programming model will find the optimal policy that will fit the current state of the world and the decision maker in each node, while anticipating the optimal adjustment of the policy later on as the tree evolves and more information is revealed.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/f56b2146-2a3e-454e-b6f0-d79cc2db7528/16691c981b53c57a4ebc3b5270cc72c9b35e1fc013ed459076448a635fe31d43.jpg)
 Figure 3 A Three-Period Scenario Tree

 Generating scenario trees to represent the evolution of future uncertainty is a two-step process.
 Figure 4 depicts a diagram of the process.